hedgedoc/hedgedoc/docs/content/setup/manual-setup.md

    It's also possible to use environment variables.
    For details, have a look at [the configuration documentation](../configuration.md).
 5. *:octicons-light-bulb-16: If you use the release tarball for 1.7.0 or newer, this step can be skipped.*
-   Build the frontend bundle by running `yarn run build`.
+   Build the frontend bundle by running `yarn install` and then `yarn build`.
+The extra `yarn install` is necessary as `bin/setup` does not install the build dependencies.
 6. It is recommended to start your server manually once:
    ```shell
    NODE_ENV=production yarn start